htdebeer/pandocomatic/documentation/glossary.md

 pandocomatic template

 :   A pandocomatic template specified the conversion process executed by pandocomatic.
-It can contain the following sections:
+It can contain the following properties:

 - glob
 - extends